kothariprakhar1/iitb-hostel-assistant/WRITEUP.md

-# Write-up: IITB Hostel & Campus Life Assistant

-## 1. Chosen Scope and Why
+Chosen Scope and Why

-I chose the **Hostel & Campus Life Assistant** scope over the alternatives (Academic Assistant, Council/Club Assistant, General Insti Assistant) because this is the area where incoming students face the most confusion — more so than academics or clubs.
-Questions about hostel rules, mess timings, allotment, and campus facilities typically come up *before* a student even arrives on campus, at a time when there's no senior or mentor readily available to ask.
-A RAG-based assistant grounded in real hostel documents directly addresses this gap by giving new students an always-available, accurate source of information instead of having to guess or wait to ask someone.
+I picked the Hostel and Campus Life Assistant because this is where new students get confused the most.
+It is usually a bigger headache than academics or clubs.
+Most questions about hostel rules, food timings, room allotment, and campus facilities come up before a student even gets to campus.
+At that time, they do not have a senior or mentor around to ask.
+Using a RAG system with real hostel documents solves this issue.
+It gives new students a reliable way to get correct information anytime instead of just guessing or waiting to find someone to ask.

-## 2. Data Sources Used
+Data Sources Used

-The assistant is built on 5 real source documents covering the core areas a new student is most likely to have questions about:
+The assistant uses 5 real files that cover the main things a new student would ask about:

-1. **`hostel16_rules.txt`** — General hostel rules for Hostel 16 (visiting hours, guest policy, etc.)
+hostel16_rules.txt — Basic rules for Hostel 16 like visiting hours and guest policies.

-2. **`hostel16_facilities.txt`** — Facilities available within Hostel 16
+hostel16_facilities.txt — Services and facilities inside Hostel 16.

-3. **`hostel_allotment_instructions.txt`** — Instructions and process for hostel room allotment
+hostel_allotment_instructions.txt — The steps and process for getting a hostel room.

-4. **`hostel_mess_rules.txt`** — Mess timings, rebate policy, guest dining, utensil rules, and mess behavior guidelines (sourced from IITB Hostel 10's official mess rules page)
+hostel_mess_rules.txt — Mess timings, how to get refunds for missed meals, guest charges, rules for utensils, and behavior guidelines.
+This comes from the official IITB Hostel 10 mess page.

-5. **`hostel_discipline_rules.txt`** — General hostel discipline and conduct rules, including behavior expectations, smoking/drinking policy, pet policy, hostel accommodation overview, and DoSA administrative structure (sourced from IITB Hostel 10 and Gymkhana housing pages)
+hostel_discipline_rules.txt — General discipline and behavior rules.
+It covers smoking and drinking policies, pet rules, housing overviews, and the DoSA structure.
+This comes from the IITB Hostel 10 and Gymkhana housing pages.

-These five documents were chosen because, together, they cover most of the *general* doubts a new student has about hostel life — rules, facilities, how allotment works, mess logistics, and discipline expectations — rather than being narrowly focused on just one hostel or one topic.
+These five files cover most general doubts about hostel life.
+They focus on overall rules, facilities, room allotment, mess setup, and behavior, instead of looking at just one tiny topic.

-## 3. Chunking Strategy and Why
+Chunking Strategy and Why

-The system uses a **fixed-size sliding-window chunking strategy**, implemented in `ingest.py`:
+The system splits text using a fixed size with a sliding window inside the ingest file:

-- Each source document is first cleaned (excess whitespace and blank lines collapsed) and then split into individual words.
+The system cleans each document by removing extra empty lines and spaces, then breaks it down into words.

-- A window of **350 words** (`CHUNK_SIZE_WORDS`) is used per chunk.
+Each chunk is exactly 350 words long.

-- Successive chunks **overlap by 50 words** (`CHUNK_OVERLAP_WORDS`), meaning each new chunk starts 50 words before the previous chunk ended.
+Every new chunk overlaps with the previous one by 50 words.
+This means each chunk begins 50 words before the last one ends.

-- This repeats across the document until the entire text is covered.
+The syystem keeps doing this until it covers the whole document.

-This approach was chosen for a few reasons:
+This method helps for a few reasons:

-- **Format-agnostic**: since the source documents come from a mix of formats (plain text, PDFs, scraped HTML), a word-count-based chunker doesn't depend on document structure like headings or paragraphs, which can be inconsistent or missing after text extraction.
-- **Predictable chunk size**: fixed-size chunks keep embedding and retrieval behavior consistent — no single chunk is too large (which could dilute relevance in the vector search) or too small (which could cut off necessary context).
-- **Overlap prevents context loss**: without overlap, a rule and its explanation could be split across two separate chunks with neither containing the full picture.
-The 50-word overlap acts as a buffer so information near chunk boundaries isn't lost during retrieval.
+Works with any file type: Since the files are a mix of text, PDFs, and web pages, counting words means we do not have to rely on headings or paragraphs.
+Those can easily break or disappear when you extract text.

+Preedictable sizes: Keeping the chunks the same size makes searching the database reliable.
+A chunk will never be too big, which ruins the search match, or too small, which cuts off useful info.

+No lost context: If you do not overlap the chunks, a rule might end up in one chunk and its explnation in another.
+The 50 word overlap acts as a safety buffer so information at the edges does not get separated.

-Retrieval uses cosine similarity (via ChromaDB) with `TOP_K = 4` chunks retrieved per query, and a distance threshold (`MAX_DISTANCE_THRESHOLD = 1.0`) acts as a guardrail — if even the closest retrieved chunk is too dissimilar to the query, the system skips the LLM call entirely and returns "I don't know," avoiding both hallucination and unnecessary API calls.
+When you ask a question, the system finds the top 4 chunks using cosine similarity in ChromaDB.
+There is a maximum distance threshold set to 1.0 as a gurdrail.
+If the best mat ch in the database is still too different from your question, the system stops.
+It skips the LLM completely and just tells you "I don't know."
+This stops the AI from making things up and saves API costs.

-## 4. Known Limitations and Future Improvements
+Limitations and Future Improvements

-- **Incomplete hostel-specific coverage**: The assistant does not cover rules specific to every individual hostel at IITB — some documents are hostel-specific (e.g. Hostel 16, Hostel 10) rather than representing all 17 hostels, so answers for hostels not directly covered may be incomplete or generic.
+Missing details for other hostels: The assistant does not have specific rules for every single hostel at IITB.
+Some files only talk about Hostel 16 or Hostel 10, so answers for other hostels might be too generic.

-- **No academic coverage**: Since the chosen scope is strictly Hostel & Campus Life, the assistant cannot answer questions about academics — course registration, grading policy, or exam rules — even though these are common student questions.
-This was an intentional scope decision to keep the project focused within the given timeframe.
-- **Single-turn only**: The assistant currently answers each question independently and does not support multi-turn conversational memory (e.g. follow-up questions that depend on previous context).
-- **Static document set**: Source documents are manually curated `.txt` files rather than being live-scraped or auto-updated, so the assistant's knowledge is only as current as the last time the `data/` folder was updated and the index rebuilt.
+No study or course info: Since this only covers hostel and campus life, the assistant cannot answer anything about academics, registering for courses, grading, or exams.
+I chose to leave this out on purpose to keep the project focused.

-With more time, I would expand the data sources to cover all 17 hostels individually, add an academic-info module (or combine scopes into a general assistant), and add multi-turn memory so students can ask natural follow-up questions.
+If I had more time, I would add files for all 17 hostels, add a section for acedemic info, and give the AI a memory so students can have a normal back-and-forth conversation.

+No follow-up questions: The assistant only answers one question at a time.
+It does not remember the conversation, so you cannot ask follow-up questions that rely on what you just talked about.

+Manual updates only: The files are just text documents inside a folder.
+They do not update automatically from the website.
+The assistant only knows what is in the folder from the last time the index was built.